 Evaluation of the algorithms is performed on three criteria.
-First, the precision of the parameter estimation is evaluated using the sum of squared differences between a reference image and the corrected image.
+First, the accuracy of the parameter estimation is evaluated using the sum of squared differences between a reference image and the corrected image.
 Second, the usability of the correction is evaluated using the performance of a representative post processing algorithm.
 Third, the robustness of the post processing is evaluated.
-For all evaluation methods we will show the impact of outlier removal.
+For all evaluation methods we will show the impact of statistical outlier removal.

 For real-world application we will focus on the foreground-background classification problem.
-We use the popular online Expectation Maximization (EM) algorithm to estimate a multi-Gaussian model of the background color for each pixel, see [18, 22, 28].
+We use the popular online Expectation Maximization (EM) algorithm to estimate a multi-Gaussian model of the background color for each pixel, see Priebe (1994), Stauffer and Grimson (2000), Withagen et al. (2004), Withagen (2006).
 The model is used to classify pixels as foreground or background.
 This is an essential step in many surveillance applications.

-This paper is structured as follows: in section 2 we discuss existing techniques to handle changes in intensity.
-We will introduce our model of changing intensity in section 3.
-There we will consider the differences between changes in intensity caused by the combination of a changing scene and automatic gain control, and by changing illumination.
-In section 4 the proposed methods are described, according to a model of the CCD camera evaluated in Appendix A. These methods are evaluated by both simulation and experiments on real images in section 5.
-Finally, conclusions are presented in section 6.
+This paper is structured as follows: in Sect.
+2 we discuss existing techniques to handle changes in intensity.
+We will introduce our model of changing intensity in Sect.
+3. There we will consider the differences between changes in intensity caused by the combination of a changing scene and automatic gain control, and by changing illumination.
+In Sect.
+4 the proposed methods are described, according to a model of the CCD camera given in Appendix A. These methods are evaluated by both simulation and experiments on real images in Sect.
+5. Finally, conclusions are presented in Sect.
+6.